 Divisional Operating Goals

 The North Carolina Retirement Systems Division is committed to helping its members be financially prepared for their retirement years.
-The Division has set goals designed to increase member participation in the NC 401(k)/NC 457 Plans offered through Prudential Retirement.
+The Division has set goals designed to increase member participation in the NC 401(k)/NC 457 Plans and 403(b) Program offered through Prudential Retirement.
 Saving for retirement and enrolling in supplemental retirement income plans such as these is one of the best ways you can help supplement your retirement income.

 In addition, the Division has set goals to improve Member Satisfaction, increase Employee Engagement and ensure the Fiscal Integrity of the Systems.

 The Retirement Systems Division invites you to visit this web page often, to track our progress in meeting the goals outlined below.
 We're dedicated to making the Systems the best, for the benefit of our members.

 Retirement Readiness – Help 67% of NC public servants age 62 or older get on track to replace 80% of their pre-retirement income in retirement.
 The following sub-goals are being pursued to help us achieve our top-level metric of 67%:

 - 401(k), 457 & 403(b) Participation: 32.91%

 - 401(k), 457 & 403(b) Average Contribution: $194.91

 - 401(k), 457 & 403(b) GoalMaker Participation (new/existing): 95%/64%